-Answer: Whether you divide dahlias or not depends on their state when you dig them up.
+Whether you divide dahlias or not depends on their state when you dig them up.
 If there are only a half dozen or so tuberous roots, there is no need to divide, but there probably will be in a year or so, as the plant grows.
-If there are a lot of tubers, it’s best to divide them.
+Are there a lot of tubers?
+Then it’s best to divide them.
 If the clump becomes too dense, that can negatively affect bloom.

 As to whether you can divide dahlias in the fall, yes, you can do that … or you could do so in the spring.
 And it’s not quite as simple as just cutting a tuber free.
 Here’s why:

 The tuber of a dahlia is a thickened root, called a tuberous root, a sort of a storage area for the starches, sugars and minerals that help the plant get through the winter storage to come.
 However, the eye (bud) that will give a new plant in spring doesn’t grow directly from the tuberous root: it’s not like a potato tuber that has eyes right on the tuber.
 With dahlias, the eye is found at the base of the stem just above: the crown.

 Therefore, you can’t simply cut the tubers free: if you do, nothing will grow.
 (I once watched a garden commentator who clearly did not know dahlias do this on television: I cringed in horror as he cut off each root at its tip, thus killing it!)
 You need a tuber with a piece of stem attached and, furthermore, it has to be a piece of stem that bears an eye.
 Often, you’ll end up with two or three tubers (or even more) sharing just one eye.
 A tuber without an eye is said to be blind, as no plant will grow from it.